Connecting cyber business to meet high demand

 Skip to main content

-Canberra is home to the highest density of prime contractors, small to medium enterprises in cyber and Australian Government agencies.
+Canberra has the highest density of prime contractors, small to medium enterprises in cyber, and Australian Government agencies.
 Collectively, the Australian Government is Australia’s second biggest cyber security buyer.

 These highly-ranked universities and institutions based in Canberra have unmatched research capabilities:

 ‘We are a deep tech company.
 Everything we do has never been done anywhere in the world before.
 Here is where we find the most highly skilled workforce.Vikram Sharma, CEO QuintessenceLabs

 We have the highest levels of security clearances among the most educated cyber workforce in the country.
 Other cities access our talented workers, who are cleared to access classified information and resources.

 Because of our small city footprint, business, government, education and researchers have strong relationships.
 It’s a connected network of experts who work together to solve big problems.